Cal Coast News: Libel suit

 In 2012, an article by Cal Coast News inappropriately cited sources referencing a contractor's employment history and accusing him of mishandling hazardous waste.
-In 2017 the publication lost the resulting libel case and was asked to pay 1.1 million dollars in damages.
+In 2017 the publication lost the resulting libel case and was asked to pay $1.1 million in damages.
 After the case ended, Charles Tenborg, the Arroyo Grande waste-management business owner who sued the paper, purchased the paper's Limited Liability Corporation and canceled it.
 The LLC had been suspended by the Secretary of State after the libel case and Tenborg registered the name himself.
 While Tenborg controlled the name Cal Coast News he did not gain access to or control over the website where stories were being published, though rumors circulated that he and his co-claimants had taken over the paper.
 The case was being taken to the SLO County Superior Court in 2017.
 Subsequent investigations by the Cal Coast News into Tenborg led to claims that Tenborg had given false testimony during the libel suit.
 Tenborg tried to settle CCN's libel suit appeal out of court, but Blackburn and Velie rejected his demands.
 In 2019, the appeals court upheld the original libel verdict citing the lack of a full record of the original trial.
 Also as of 2019, Tenborg and his co-claimant Bill Worrell were under criminal investigation for fraud.

 Adam Hill

 CCN has published articles accusing former San Luis Obispo County District 3 Supervisor Adam Hill of corruption and bribery.
 Hill claimed they were false.
-In a 2012 interview with the New Times (weekly), Hill said Velie was a former student of his.
+In a 2012 interview with the New Times, Hill said Velie was a former student of his.
 He alleged that Velie was someone who said "fabrications".
 Velie and CCN accused Hill of corruption, bribery with local developers and special interest groups, and personal and financial retaliation.
-The website accused Hill of backing the Tenborg libel lawsuit as part of "an undisguised effort to destroy the eight-year-old online news agency.".
+The website accused Hill of backing the Tenborg libel lawsuit as part of "an undisguised effort to destroy the eight-year-old online news agency."

 CCN was the first to report that Hill's office and home was searched by the FBI in early 2020.
 These events would be followed by Hill's suicide attempt.
 CCN implied the FBI raid and suicide attempt was linked to allegations they published that Hill solicited money from the marijuana and development industries.
 In August 2020, Hill was found dead at his home from a suspected suicide.
 CCN erroneously reported the cause of death was a gunshot wound.